 Yay finally EVERYONE who loves each other can choose to commit to marriage.

 It’s a very exciting time for Marriage Equality in Sydney.
 The Wedding Industry is gearing up to warmly welcome everyone who is ready to say ” I do ” too!
 Phone calls are coming in for enquires for Same Sex Marriage Celebrant Sydney.
 Weddings are being planned for 2018 and I’m so happy to finally be able to conduct same sex weddings.
 First stop!
 A Notice of Intent to Marry must be signed 1 month before a wedding.
 Once legislation is passed and new forms are generated couples will be able to give their 1 months notice.
 This form is called a NOIM.
 Then we can start booking and planning!

-As Same Sex Wedding Celebrant and an award-winning, experienced celebrant.
+As Same Sex Wedding Celebrant plus an award-winning, experienced celebrant.
 I’ll be able to guide you through the legal paperwork.
 Please and take a look at location and ceremony options.
-Modern Aussie Wedding are really about celebrating a couples love and life together.
+Modern Aussie Wedding are about celebrating a couples love and life together.
 If your planning to go right over the glittery rainbow top, great I’ll come with you.
 A secret wedding or elopement might be more your style.
 I understand and honour privacy.
 It’s an important life event and moving moment for everyone.
 So no matter how big or small your wedding is I’ll be their for you..
 Guiding you through the emotions of your wedding is the most rewarding part of my job!

 I grew up in Paddington in the 1970’s.
-In my professional life before becoming a celebrant was that of a Dancer and Costume Designer.
+Before becoming a celebrant I was Dancer and Costume Designer.
 Then I danced with, loved and lost friends in the 1980’s.
 After that decade I raised my daughter in Newtown in the 1990’s.
 Now in 2018, I can conduct weddings for ALL people who love each other and choose to commit to marriage.
 In my eyes people are people and love is a powerful force!